UniversalDependencies/docs/_eu-dep/conj.md

 shortdef: 'conjunct'
 ---

+Coordination in the Basque UD annotation follows the general schema where the first element of the conjunction is the head, and each conjunct, conjunction complementizer or puntuation mark acting as a conjunction should be attached to the first conjunct:
 * English:

 Zidane, Henry, Barthez, Deschamps, Blanc and the rest form the most robust team according to most experts.